Empowering People & Creating A Healthier Community

 1920 – 1950

 Over the next several decades, CCN addressed issues such as decreasing the infant mortality rate, providing fresh air camps for children, and creating a clinic for the blind to address the high incidence of eye injuries in industry, particularly since Nashua was a mill town at that time.
 The agency also started a polio clinic to address the considerable number of youth affected by the polio epidemic, including counseling services for their families.

 The federal Community Mental Health Act was passed.
-President John F. Kennedy’s call to action for a “new type of health facility, one which will return mental health care to the mainstream of American medicine, and at the same time upgrade mental health services” set a new tone for the future of mental health care.
+Former President John F. Kennedy’s call to action for a “new type of health facility, one which will return mental health care to the mainstream of American medicine, and at the same time upgrade mental health services” set a new tone for the future of mental health care.

 The CCN Board of Directors decided the agency’s focus would be to provide comprehensive mental health services to the greater Nashua community.
 Hired the agency’s first Medical Director, Dr. Zlatko Kuftinec.